technerdlove/NTI-310/securing_ldap.md

 [Visit your phpmyadmin page and ensure the annonymous checkbox has dissapeared.]

 ### Install mod_ssl
 This is a module loaded into apache.
 Much like the linux kernel apache remains small, elegant and flexible by using modules.
 We'll generate our cert and then configure the ssl.conf file.
-Of note: we're also using some fun Diffy Helmen crypto which will make our exchanges more secure.
-The Diffy Helmen crypto will take a bit to generate, so be patient.
+Of note: we're also using some fun Diffie Hellmen crypto which will make our exchanges more secure.
+The Diffie Hellmen crypto will take a bit to generate, so be patient.
 It will grab your terminal for about five minutes.
 This is a good time to get a cup of coffee.

 ```